SIDS-Experiment/Documentation/Instruction/README.md

 ## Directory structure

-The data is copied to the directory `/hera/sids/GO2014`.
+The data is copied to the directory `/hera/sids/GO2014` (if this path is not present check `/SAT/hera/sids/GO2014`).
 Each instrument has it's own directory, and oscilloscope channels also have separate subdirectories.
 Merged files from the different folders will be placed in the `ROOT` folder.
 The directory structure can be seen below:

 ```
 /hera/sids/GO2014                           # 2014 data